-When Mohammed Makhamri was shown a picture of his son Khaled being arrested in Tel Aviv last Wednesday at an outdoor shopping center after an attack that killed four, he recognized him instantly even though the beard was gone.
+When Mohammed Makhamri was shown a photograph of his son Khaled under arrested in Tel Aviv last Wednesday at an outdoor shopping center after an attack that killed four Israelis, he recognized him instantly even though the beard was gone.

-In the photograph Khaled looked uncharacteristically dapper.
+In the picture Khaled looked uncharacteristically dapper.
 “He never wore a suit, so where did he get that from?”
 Mohammed said.

 The clothes are just as much a mystery to the father, as the attack itself.